Letdown2491/nebula-gtk/README.md

 cargo build --release --bin nebula-gtk
 ```

 The optimized binary is written to `target/release/nebula-gtk`.
-Use `cargo run --release` if you want to execute the release build directly after compiling.
+Use `cargo run --release nebula-gtk` if you want to execute the release build directly after compiling.

 ## System Install